andreasebbehoj/ebbehoej.dk/content/post/register-based-research-with-stata/index.md

 *** Check if files are present

 *** Download from github
 ```

-Ones this is working, we are ready to get our hands dirty doing real data management on our fake registry data.  !!!INSERT LINK TO FIRST POST!!!
+Once this is working, we are ready to get our hands dirty doing real data management on our fake registry data.  !!!INSERT LINK TO FIRST POST!!!

 Or you can read the detailed description of DNPR data before you move on.